Kunedawg/KevBot/README.md

 The javascript code that runs on node is the brains of the bot.
 The Discord.js library is used to interact with the Discord API.

 ### Heroku
 Heroku is a cloud computing platform that allows you to host processes.
-The javsascript code as well as the MySQL Database are both hosted on Heroku.
+The javascript code as well as the MySQL Database are both hosted on Heroku.
 Note that GitHub is connected to Heroku so that anytime the master branch is pushed to it will update the code on the Heroku server.
 ### MySQL
 The MySQL database stores a variety of permanent data that makes features like *categories* or *greetings* possible.
 See below for a visual representation of the database.